Cottonwood Canyon Campground Family Getaway

 After months of cloudy winter weather, we finally got a few clear nights and it was moonless to boot!
 Taking advantage of the clear weather we were blessed with the last few days I booked a last-minute trip to Cottonwood Campground with my family for 2 nights!
 The campground is located in central Oregon about 2.5 hours from Portland, OR.
 We stayed in the sough most cabin called “Rattlesnake”.
 The cabins are a good size having two rooms and can sleep up to 8 people.
 Me, my wife, and 3 kids had plenty of space!
 It was also great having two separate rooms at night as I did not feel like I was such a disturbance to my sleeping family going in and out of the cabin.

-t out two scope setups with me.
+Since the sky is about as dark as it gets and it was supposed to be two totally clear nights I decided to kind of go all out astro gear-wise and brought out two scope setups with me.
 One was my Stellarvue SV80S on a g11 mount for astrophotography.
 The other scope was my TEC 140 on an Atlas mount for visual.
 The first evening upon arrival and getting my family all settled into the cabin I was busy setting up all my gear.
 It took me roughly about an hour to get both the mounts setup and the scopes mounted.

 As night fell I started the evening off by observing Venus with the TEC 140.
 The planet displayed a nice half-illuminated white globe.
 No matter what power I used I could not tease out any detail in the cloud cover.
 I think I have seen some in the past but its always hard to tell.
 People do claim that they do see details in the clouds??
 As it got dark enough to do a polar alignment I did that on the imaging rigs g11 mount.
 With that out of the way I setup the scope to image m81/m82 in Ursa Major.
 I’m new to astrophotography and it was amazing to me at how powerful the software is these days.
 I was able to use N.I.N.A for full animation of image acquisition including autofocus.
 In a way, it seemed like I was cheating as once the mount was polar aligned the software did everything!